Skip to main content

 FAQ

-Should I include a reason in my out of office message?
+should i mention the reason in my out of office message

-For vacation or conference absences, naming the reason adds a human touch and sets realistic response expectations.
-For medical leave, it is fine to use neutral language like 'I am currently out of the office' without elaborating.
-This generator adjusts the phrasing automatically based on the reason you select.
+For vacation or conference absences, naming the reason adds a human touch and sets realistic reply expectations.
+For medical leave, neutral language is perfectly appropriate — no elaboration needed.
+This generator adjusts the phrasing automatically based on the reason you select, so you never have to word it yourself.